marsplus/Adversarial-Regression-with-Multiple-Learners/README.md

 # Adversarial Regression with Multiple Learners
+## This is the repository to reproduce the experimental results reported in the paper [Adversarial Regression with Multiple Learners](https://arxiv.org/abs/1806.02256) appeared in ICML 2018.
 ### Overview
 Currently, you can use this code to replicate the experimental results for **redwine** dataset (Figure 1, Figure 2, and Figure 7).
 The  experimental results for other datasets can be similarly generated.